RakuJa/BYBE/README.md

 - Balance encounters based on your party size and level.
 - Generate random encounters based on your requirements.
 - Support for both remaster and legacy content.
+- Browse and filter a list of all items.
+- Generate random shop with custom templates.
 - More to come...

 ## Requirements